Guide Others through Addiction with a Bachelor’s Degree in Substance Abuse Counseling

 Why Choose Liberty’s Substance Abuse Counseling Bachelor’s Degree?

-At Liberty, we care about academic excellence.
-We want you to have the best.
-That means you’ll be taught by professionals and given the best resources to help you gain valuable knowledge and experience.
+At Liberty, you’ll be taught by professionals and given the best resources to help you gain valuable knowledge and experience.
 We value the time that you will put into your degree, and that means you need to be taught by people who are going to make your time here worthwhile.

 Our professors are professionals in their field with real life experience and related degrees, and they are excited about teaching, guiding, and mentoring you throughout your academic journey.
 Along with an internship to get real-world experience in your field, Liberty’s faculty and resources will help you prepare to make a positive impact in your community whether you work with a church, nonprofit, hospital, school, or group home.